 - Pain or discomfort in one or both arms, shoulders, back, neck, jaw, or stomach

-Important: If you experience chest pain and discomfort or any of the signs above for more than 15 minutes, call 911 immediately and get to Millard Fillmore Suburban's Chest Pain Center for evaluation.
+Important: If you experience chest pain and discomfort or any of the signs above for more than 15 minutes, call 911 immediately and get to Millard Fillmore Suburban's Emergency Department for evaluation.

 Non-Invasive Cardiac Testing

 Non-invasive (the skin is not pierced) cardiac tests and procedures are used to assess the heart's function and structures.

 Non-invasive cardiac procedures are performed with the most sophisticated, state-of-the-art diagnostic equipment.
 Please note: All outpatient testing requires a physician’s prescription.

 ***Parking for Outpatient Testing: For your convenience, front row parking is located right outside the cardiology department in the north parking lot, directly behind the hospital.